Skip to main content

 The bullet pattern: ship, measure, scope

 Each internship bullet should follow the same shape: what you shipped, the measurable result, and the scope of who used it.
-The pattern is identical to a full-time role's bullet — the only difference is the time horizon (12-week ship cycles instead of multi-quarter projects).
+The ship-measure-scope pattern is a bullet that names a concrete artifact, attaches a number, and states who depended on it.
+It is identical to a full-time role's bullet, and the only difference is the time horizon (12-week ship cycles instead of multi-quarter projects).

 Strong bullets: